The Best Food for a Dog with Diarrhea: Pumpkin and Turkey to the Rescue

 As you can see, canned pumpkin makes much more sense as part of a bland diet for dogs to treat diarrhea.

-Why Turkey Over Beef?
-Fat
+The Role of Fat: Why Turkey Over Beef?

 While you may be more likely to have extra hamburger meat in your freezer than ground turkey, beef is much higher in fat that doesn’t necessarily boil away, and fat can worsen an upset stomach.
 Ground turkey is the leanest meat you can easily find, making it the optimal choice for your pup’s bland diet.